typescript-eslint/typescript-eslint/packages/website/blog/2023-03-13-announcing-typescript-eslint-v6-beta.md

   - [Enhancement: Add test-only console warnings to deprecated AST properties](https://github.com/typescript-eslint/typescript-eslint/issues/6469): The properties will include a `console.log` that triggers only in test environments, to encourage developers to move off of them.
 - [feat(scope-manager): ignore ECMA version](https://github.com/typescript-eslint/typescript-eslint/pull/5889): `@typescript-eslint/scope-manager` no longer includes properties referring to `ecmaVersion`, `isES6`, or other ECMA versioning options.
 It instead now always assumes ESNext.
 - [feat: remove partial type-information program](https://github.com/typescript-eslint/typescript-eslint/pull/6066): When user configurations don't provide a `parserOptions.project`, parser services will no longer include a `program` with incomplete type information. `program` will be `null` instead.
-- [feat(experimental-utils): console.warn on import of experimental-utils](https://github.com/typescript-eslint/typescript-eslint/pull/6179): The `@typescript-eslint/experimental-utils` package has since been renamed to `@typescript-eslint/utils`.
-The old package name now includes a `console.warn` message to indicate you should switch to the new package name.
+- [feat: remove experimental-utils](https://github.com/typescript-eslint/typescript-eslint/pull/6468): The `@typescript-eslint/experimental-utils` package has since been renamed to `@typescript-eslint/utils`.
   - As a result, the `errorOnTypeScriptSyntacticAndSemanticIssues` option will no longer be allowed if `parserOptions.project` is not provided.
 - [feat(typescript-estree): remove optionality from AST boolean properties](https://github.com/typescript-eslint/typescript-eslint/pull/6274): Switches most AST properties marked as `?: boolean` to `: boolean`, as well as some properties marked as `?:` optional to `| undefined`.
 This results in more predictable AST node object shapes.
 - [chore(typescript-estree): remove visitor-keys backwards compat export](https://github.com/typescript-eslint/typescript-eslint/pull/6242): `visitorKeys` can now only be imported from `@typescript-eslint/visitor-keys`.
 Previously it was also re-exported by `@typescript-eslint/utils`.